Australian Psychological Society: APS Presidents

-Journals and Events
+Journals and events

-APS publishes science journals with the latest research in psychology, and the conceptual and policy issues affecting the field.
+The APS publishes science journals with the latest research in psychology, and the conceptual and policy issues affecting the field.
 These include the Australian Journal of Psychology, Australian Psychologist, Clinical Psychologist, Educational and Developmental Psychologist and The Australian Community Psychologist.
 APS promotes and facilitates psychology-related events, including the APS Festival of Psychology and APS Psychology Career Expo.

 Education and training

-APS has nine colleges representing different areas of practice.
+The APS has nine colleges representing different areas of practice.
 The Colleges support practice standards and quality assurance, organise education and training, and information sharing with members.
 The Colleges include: Clinical Neuropsychologists, Clinical Psychologists, Community Psychologists, Counselling Psychologists, Educational and Developmental Psychologists, Forensic Psychologists, Health Psychologists, Organisational Psychologists and Sport and Exercise Psychologists.

 Registration requirements are determined by the Psychology Board of Australia (PsyBA) under the National Registration and Accreditation Scheme.

 General registration requires a minimum six-year sequence of education and training.
 This typically includes a four-year Board-approved accredited sequence of study in psychology, followed by one of the below pathways.

 Fourth-year graduates can choose from: